join me

 Having Healthy Holidays is Possible

 The holiday season is supposed to be a joyous time of celebration and positive emotions such as happiness, gratitude, and high spirits.
-However, for those who lack time, money, or become caught up in the excesses of the season, this time of year may be quite stressful, especially after all the events of 2021.
+However, this time of year may be quite stressful for those who need more time and money or become caught up in the season’s excesses.
 It can also be difficult for those faced with a chronic illness or recent loss.
-Here are my top 7 tips for having happy and healthy holidays.
+Here are my top 5 tips for having a happy and healthy holiday.

 2 Consider Giving Healthy Food Items

 Show that you are health conscious by giving a food item with a short note about why it’s healthy.
-Wrap the item with decorative paper, bows, or use food tins.
+Wrap the item with decorative paper and bows, or use food tins.
 These are great gifts to have handy, especially when you need to give an “unexpected” gift.
-You may have to do some research, but that shows your commitment to health.
+You may have to research, but that shows your commitment to health.
 Here are some ideas:

 • Organic dark chocolate bar with a note about the benefits of chocolate

-• Homemade dehydrated apple chips with cinnamon as a healthy snack
+• Homemade dehydrated apple chips with cinnamon (a healthy snack)

 • Organic coffee beans with a note about coffee’s nutritional benefits